 Perform the following steps to deinstall Oracle Management Server.
-If you have installed Standard or Minimal edition of Oracle9i Application Server, then proceed directly to "Deinstalling using Oracle Universal Installer" on page 8-13.
+If you have installed Core, Minimal, or Standard of Oracle9i Application Server, then proceed directly to "Deinstalling using Oracle Universal Installer" on page 8-11.

 1. Launch the Oracle Management Server Configuration Assistant using the following command: